kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 For more information, use the `help` command in the debugger, or take at the [ipdb repository](https://github.com/gotcha/ipdb) for guidance.

+## Useful to know (for advanced users)
+Each Kedro project has its own Jupyter kernel so you can switch between Kedro projects from a single Jupyter instance by selecting the appropriate kernel.

+To ensure that a Jupyter kernel always points to the correct Python executable, if one already exists with the same name `kedro_<package_name>`, then it is replaced.

+You can use the `jupyter kernelspec` set of commands to manage your Jupyter kernels.
+For example, to remove a kernel, run `jupyter kernelspec remove <kernel_name>`.

 ### Managed services